mozilla/glean/docs/user/pings/index.md

 | `start_time` | Datetime | The time of the start of collection of the data in the ping, in local time and with minute precision, including timezone information. |
 | `end_time` | Datetime | The time of the end of collection of the data in the ping, in local time and with minute precision, including timezone information.
 This is also the time this ping was generated and is likely well before ping transmission time. |

-All the metrics surviving application restarts (e.g. `seq`, ...) are removed once the application using glean is uninstalled.
+All the metrics surviving application restarts (e.g. `seq`, ...) are removed once the application using Glean is uninstalled.

 ### The `client_info` section
 The following fields are included in the `client_info` section.